bdikbas/cse15l-lab-reports/Lab_Report_4.md

 ## Step 9: Committing and Pushing the changes

 To make sure that the changes were done, I used the git add command with the file that I edited to make sure that the changes were set.
-Then, I committed the file with git commit and utilized -m "Changes Made" so that I would be able to keep track of the changes I made.
+Then, I committed the file with git commit and utilized -m "Changes Made" so that I would be able to keep track of the changes I made. enter was pressed to submit each command line while tab was used to autocomplete ListExamples.java.

     [cs15lwi23avh@ieng6-203]:lab7:516$ git add ListExamples.java
     [cs15lwi23avh@ieng6-203]:lab7:517$ git commit -m "Changes Made"